 Detaching news feed containers

-When you detach RSS news feed containers, you can have them automatically refresh every 5, 10 or 30 minutes by clicking 'Auto':
+When RSS news feed containers are detached, set them to automatically refresh every 5, 10 or 30 minutes by clicking 'Auto':

 Add pictures to the workspace or to a container from the New right-click menu, or by dragging a picture file from Windows Explorer or an image from the web browser while holding down the [Shift] key:

-There are a few things you can do with each picture, such as, replace with another one keeping the same size, adding a comment (visible when hovering with the mouse over the picture), convert to a shortcut to the picture file, change to a relative path and more.
+There are a few things that can be done with each picture, such as, replacing it with another one keeping the same size, adding a comment (visible when hovering with the mouse over the picture), converting it to a shortcut to the picture file, changing to a relative path and more.
 Right-click a picture to see the menu:

 Every JPEG picture you add to the workspace can be turned into a slideshow, displaying other pictures from the same folder.
 Start the slideshow by clicking the [Play] button at the bottom right of the picture, and stop is with the [Stop] button.
-By default, the slideshow will advance every time the workspace is undocked, keeping things interesting, but you can also disable this behavior by deselecting [Settings → Dock → Auto Slideshow].
+By default, the slideshow will advance every time the workspace is undocked, keeping things interesting.
+This functionality can be disabled via [Settings → Dock → Auto Slideshow].

 Here's the Add Reminder dialog:

-Reminders are special containers, so you can edit the text inside, change colors and more.
+Reminders are special containers, so it's possible to edit the text inside, change colors and more.
 When hovering over the reminder icon (when shrunk) or name (when folded), a tooltip will be displayed showing the time it is scheduled to appear:

-The reminder alert will pop up at the bottom right corner of the screen.
-You can mark it as complete, snooze for 5 more minutes or open the reminder for editing.
-The color is based on the reminder color in the workspace:
+The reminder alert appears in the bottom-right corner of the screen.
+The alert's color corresponds to the reminder color in the workspace:

 Use SideSlide